All Souls Saturdays – An Eastern Christian Tradition

 Eastern churches (both Byzantine Catholic and Orthodox) set aside five Saturdays per year, called All Souls Saturdays, to commemorate and pray for departed souls – our deceased loved ones.
 The reservation of these five days as part of the liturgical calendar of Eastern Churches differs from the liturgical traditions of the Roman Catholic church, which remembers the deceased on All Souls Day and All Saints Day in November.

 In Eastern churches, it is customary to pray for the dead throughout the year during Divine Liturgies.
+We pray for the dead during Liturgy when the words are spoken in petition immediately after the Consecration of the Eucharist: “Remember, O Lord, all those who have departed in the hope of resurrection …” All Saturdays are likewise dedicated to prayer for the deceased.
 But on All Souls Saturdays, the Divine Liturgy has an additional emphasis in remembering the deceased faithful.
-The Gospel readings on these All Souls Saturdays and Sundays following correspond with our need for mindfulness regarding mercy, repentance, forgiveness of sin and last judgment.
+The Gospel readings on these All Souls Saturdays and Sundays following correspond with our need for having a greater understanding of mercy, repentance, forgiveness of sin and last judgment.

 Immediately following each All Souls Saturday Liturgy, a short closing service called a “Panachida” is held.
 During the service, the names of deceased faithful are presented before God as they are recited aloud by the priest.
 The Panachida is a short, beautiful prayer service using a specific liturgical chant reserved for memorializing departed souls.

 As Catholics, we are united with the Risen Christ.

 We are members of the Body of Christ, the Church,

 and we share in our relationship as a family of believers, all members of the church, both living and deceased.

 In death, our deceased loved ones are still members of our church family, the community of saints,

 and we continue to pray for them as well as asking for their prayers for us.